Consequences for late or non-filing of tax returns

 - Offer to compound the offence

-You must file an Income Tax Return if you receive a letter, form or an SMS from IRAS informing you to do so.
-It does not matter how much you earned in the previous year or whether your employer is participating in the Auto-Inclusion Scheme (AIS) for Employment Income.
+If you receive a letter, form or SMS from IRAS informing you to file an Income Tax Return, you must comply.
+This requirement applies regardless of your previous year's earnings or whether your employer participates in the Auto-Inclusion Scheme (AIS) for Employment Income.

 Estimated Notice of Assessment

-- Pay the estimated tax within 1 month from the date of the Notice of Assessment
+If you receive an estimated Notice of Assessment, you must:- Pay the estimated tax within 1 month from the date of the Notice of Assessment

 You must pay the estimated tax even if you intend to object to the assessment or are awaiting the outcome of your objection.
 There will be penalties for late payment. - File your Income Tax Return immediately